Overview

 Tokyo Scramble Review: It's a Scramble, Alright

-A Taint in the Lineup
+A Red Flag in the Lineup

 Adglobe is responsible for some of my favorite Metroidvanias of all time, Ender Lilies and Ender Magnolia.
 Naturally, I expected them to keep delivering banger after banger, even after hearing they were branching out into stealth horror with Tokyo Scramble.

 Deep down, though, I did get a little nervous when I realized this would be a Switch exclusive.
 Their previous games were easily accessible on PC, so the sudden pivot to a platform-locked release felt odd.
+Like, why?
 That second red flag definitely did a number on my confidence—

 —and as it turns out, my misgivings were justified.